When a land battle turned into false IRS criminal charges

-OK City attorney Reggie Whitten and the Whitten Newman Foundation was the high bidder at auction, but reportedly did not pay for the ranch because of large recorded mortgages on the CRR property.
+Oklahoma City attorney Reggie Whitten and the Whitten Newman Foundation was the high bidder at auction, but reportedly did not pay for the ranch because of large, recorded mortgages on the CRR property.

 In October 2010, Judge Gray’s ruling was overturned by the Oklahoma State Court of Civil Appeals and the summary judgment was reversed.
 Interestingly, after numerous alleged threats and bullying tactics by Hearst against CRR and CRR legal counsel, Hearst abruptly resigned as general counsel for the CLO, just two days after the state court of civil appeals denied the CLO request for appeal of the reversed judgment.
 It appears Mr. Hearst, who reportedly masterminded the seizure of the CRR property and the rush to judgment in its subsequent sale, knowing it was on appeal, understood the writing on the wall and made himself scarce before the inevitable invitation for a trip to the woodshed by his superiors.

 Attorney Whitten however, persisted in his efforts to gain control of the CRR property, despite the fact the CLO judgment was reversed and he and his brother-in-law Robert Newman had been sued by CRR in June 2011, for trespassing and causing damage to CRR property.